tenzir/threatbus/apps/vast/README.md

 The `vast-bridge` subscribes to those continuous query results and reports all new IoC matches from VAST to Threat Bus as `Sightings`.

-The live matching is the default mode of operation for the `vast-bridge`.
+Live matching is the default mode of operation for the `vast-bridge`.
 Note that the VAST node must support this feature.

 #### Retro Matching

-The `vast-bridge` supports retro matching via the command line toggle `--retro-match`.
-When this toggle is used, the bridge transforms IoCs from Threat Bus to valid VAST queries, instead of feeding the IoCs to a live matcher.
+The `vast-bridge` supports retro matching via the command line option `--retro-match`.
+This instructs the bridge to translate IoCs from Threat Bus to VAST queries instead of feeding the IoCs to a live matcher.

 Each result from an IoC query is treated as `Sighting` of that IoC and reported back to Threat Bus.